orchestracities/boost/README.md

-The request should go through to the target `httpbin` service which should reply with the HTTP headers it gets to see and there should be no IDSA header in the returned list since our routing chops that head(-er) off before sending the request on to `httpbin`.
+The request should go through to the target `httpbin` service which should reply with the HTTP headers it gets to see and there should LATER be no IDSA header in the returned list since our routing CURRENTLY DOES NOT YET chops that head(-er) off before sending the request on to `httpbin`.
-(But see note above about header removal!)
+(See note above about header removal!)
 You should also be able to spot a `fiware-ids-server-token` among the response headers: this is where we plonk in the IDS server token we generate.
 What you see on your terminal should be similar to: